 A system without a goal is like a marathon without a finish line.
 But a system with a bad goal will result in a bad outcome.
-Traditional goal-setting methods use the SMART framework, which you have probably heard about.
+Traditional goal-setting methods use the SMART framework.
 SMART stands for Specific, Measurable, Achievable, Relevant, and Timely.
-Sounds great for small objectives, but SMART don’t work for more ambitious dreams.
-Which is why they don’t work for many people.
-Let’s talk about an alternative to SMART goals.
+Sounds great for small, short-term goals, but not so much for ambitious, long-term ones.
+If you have one or several ambitious goals—such as learning how to code, studying a new language, writing a book, growing a newsletter, becoming a designer—you may want to consider making a PACT as an alternative to SMART goals.

 The classic approach to goal setting

 First, let’s define what SMART means.
 The acronym was coined by George T. Doran in the November 1981 issue of Management Review.